mrets/Help/projects_new_generator.md

 ![](https://github.com/mrets/photos/blob/master/new_generator4b.png?raw=true)

-You can find the required documentation to register a generator  [HERE](https://www.mrets.org/resources/documents/).
+You can find the required documentation to register a generator  [HERE](https://www.mrets.org/subscription-costs/) under registration documents.
 The below documents should be uploaded under the documents tab of the generator registration.

 -   Schedule A -- for projects registered by a Designated Responsible Party
 -   Documents that verify ownership and Nameplate Capacity.
 (Interconnection Agreement, Power Purchase Agreements, Contracts, Engineering Reports)